 DynamicPDF Rasterizer supports the Floyd-Steinberg algorithm and Bayer dithering algorithms.

 The Floyd-Steinberg algorithm is a high-quality error-diffusion method.
 It is the default dithering algorithm DynamicPDF Rasterizer uses during indexed image creation.
-This method can be used for creating both monochrome images and color images.
-The Floyd-Steinberg algorithm higher quality images compared to the Bayer algorithm, but the trade-off is that creating images using the Floyd-Steinberg algorithm is slower than when using the Bayer algorithm.
+Use this method for creating both monochrome images and color images.
+The Floyd-Steinberg algorithm produces higher-quality photos than the Bayer algorithm.
+Still, the trade-off is that creating images using the Floyd-Steinberg algorithm is slower than using the Bayer algorithm.

 The Bayer algorithm is an ordered dithering algorithm.
 The Bayer algorithm can be used for creating both monochrome images and color images.
 Although image quality is lower when using the Bayer algorithm, the algorithm creates images faster than when using the Floyd-Steinberg algorithm.

 Guidelines for selecting Dithering Percentage